marioy47/blog-site/posts/intelephense-wordpress-acf-genesis-conf/index.md

 Lets start with the easier one: WordPress.

-Is the easier one because Intelephense already includes support for WordPress auto complete but **is not activated by default**.
+Is the easier one because Intelephense already includes support for WordPress auto complete but **is not active by default**.

 To activate it you have to go to your editor configuration and add `wordpress` to the parameter `intelephense.stubs`